kantale/OpenBio.eu/docs/docs/index.md

 You can get your access token by visiting your profile page.

-# OpenBio.eu Workflow data model
+# OpenBio.eu Workflow graph data model
-One of the formats in which a workflow can be downloaded is JSON.
-In more detail the root keys of the JSON format are the following:
+One of the formats in which a workflow can be downloaded is in a JSON format that describes its graph structure.
+This format describes basically a graph according to the [cytoscape graph specifications](https://js.cytoscape.org/#notation/elements-json) (see below for more details).
+The graph that is described is the same as the one shown in the user interface when this workflow gets loaded.
+Below we document all the elements of this JSON format:

 * ```arguments```: The arguments of the workflow (See section: "Setting input values for workflows")
    * This is a dictionary.
 Keys are in the format ```input__<NAME_OF_PARAMETER>__<NAME_OF_WORKFLOW>__<EDIT_OF_WORKFLOW>```.
 This is the id of the input node in the cytoscape graph (see below).
 Values are the values that the user inserted.